edjw/stop-targeting-ads-me/about.md

 * activity-based, and
 * relevant.

 **Ideally, the burden on individual users to turn off targeting of ads wouldn't be so great as visiting lots of websites individually.** There should be better options available so people can control this without needing a site like this to guide them through the depths of settings pages.
-This website is a stop-gap that tries to make it easier to find how to opt out until better options exist.
+This website is a stop-gap that tries to make it easier to opt out until better options exist.

 ### Other attempts to deal with this issue